Paterson

 “That’s a lot of juice, Patrick,” said Christine.

-“Gosh, is he always this stubborn?” asked Alyssa from the other room.
+“Gosh, is he always this difficult?” asked Alyssa from the other room.

-“No, he used to be so polite and manageable, obnoxiously obsequious even,” said Christine.
+“No, he used to be so polite and manageable, even obnoxiously obsequious, when we first met and he was trying to get me alone and brainwash me,” said Christine.

-“Alright, alright,” said Pat waving away Alyssa as she came back, as he would a particularly persistent stray cat.
+“Alright, alright,” said Pat waving away Alyssa as she came back to the lounge, as he would a particularly persistent stray cat.
+"Off you go.
+Shoo.
+Bye-bye."

 “What do you mean?
-Don’t you have things to do, movies to shoot,” he said turning to her.
+Don’t you have things to do, movies to shoot, commercials to film?” he said turning to her.

 Alyssa just shrugged.
 “I just called my manager and I’m taking… let’s call it a sabbatical.
 She’d probably describe it as a diva tantrum, but that’s none of my business.”

-“Okay, so what exactly happened to the whole be inconspicuous and keep our head down plan?” he asked Christine, visibly exasperated.
+"Okay, so what exactly happened to the whole be inconspicuous, keep our heads down, and do not keep A-listers at home decree, Your Majesty?” he asked Christine, visibly exhausted.

-“I stand by what I said, but clearly any plans I put forward are predicated on you actually following through with them.
+“I stand by what I said, but clearly any plan I put forward are predicated on you actually following through with them.
 Since I can’t seem to get a handle on you, not alone anyways, I decided to not go at it alone,” said Christine.
-She pointed an index finger at her temple.
+She pointed an index finger at her temple and mimed an explosion.
 Think, Pat, Think she seemed to say.
+Hope I didn't blew your mind stating the obvious.

-“Needless to say, all that I do, I do in your service, master,” she added and smiled blithely.
+“Needless to say, all that I do, I do in your service, master,” she added and smiled serenely.
 Say what you will about Christine, her pearly whites would put JFK to shame.

 Alyssa patted Christine’s knees and held her hand in solidarity.
 “Well said sister,” she said nodding along solemnly.
-The actress came back as if to resume her position on Pat’s lap.
+The actress came back to the chair as if to resume her position on Pat’s lap.

 Pat, however, got up and left for the captain cabin.
 He was confident the pilot will prove easier to work than the billionaires.
 Maybe Jesse and Patricia will let him call shotgun, one of them might even give him a take-off blowjob.
 That’d give the runway and control tower people something to look at.